 What’s the biggest sex organ you own?
 Your brain.
 And what is the communication tool we use the most?
 Texting.
 Bringing some dirty talk into texting (ie, sexting) is one of the best ways you can incorporate foreplay into your “out of the bedroom” life prior to sex.

-Sext your partner while they are at work (or even if they are working from home during quarantine).
+Sext your partner while they’re away or at work.
 Build up that sexual tension.
 Tease them.
 Take a hot photo of yourself and send with a saucy text about how much you are looking forward to sex with them.

 Again, don’t wait for nighttime to start the dirty talk.
 Set the stage earlier in the day with some surprise sexting.